StofAle/Introductory_TimeSeriesForecasting_using_RNN/README.md

 ## Results
 <br>

+### Clean synthetic data
 In a first step, the neural networks are specified by having two dense layers with 128 units and a 20% dropout layer between them.
-The activation function is a recitified linear unit.
-With the training data having one-year length, the following pictures from two sample results illustrate the differences in the quality of the fit from the simple RNN and LSTM:
+The activation function is a rectified linear unit.
+With the training data having one-year worth of daily data, the following pictures from two sample results illustrate the differences in the quality of the fit from the simple RNN and LSTM:

 <img src='https://github.com/StofAle/Introductory_TimeSeriesForecasting_using_RNN/blob/master/images/01_LSTM_1.png' width=600px>
 <img src='https://github.com/StofAle/Introductory_TimeSeriesForecasting_using_RNN/blob/master/images/01_RNN_1.png' width=600px>